 Bowls by Kwanghi Chan- 56 Marlborough Street, Rotunda

 Owned by Michelin-trained chef Kwanghi Chan, who was born in Hong Kong but raised in Donegal, Bowls is one of the buzziest restaurants in Dublin right now.
 Chan ensures that only the freshest ingredients are used, with a focus on serving locally sourced produce wherever possible and the traditional pork and chive dumpling pot stickers are even served with Chan's own soy sauce.
 When reading the menu at Bowls it is hard to find something you wouldn't want to try – everything sounds so good.
 Located just off Parnell Street, Bowls is a refreshing addition to the Northside.

 Where are your favourite places to get dumplings?
-Let us know in the comments below.
+Let us know.